avdownload/snowstorm/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Database testing

+You'll need Surrealdb to be installed locally.
+Consider using [surrealist](https://surrealist.app) as well in order to view the table.
+The hardcoded credentials are root:root.

 ## Using Rust Inside Flutter

 This project leverages Flutter for GUI and Rust for the backend logic,